What Do Our Choices Say About Our Preferences?: Appendix

 \section{Appendix}

 {\Alph{subsection}} The Appendix contains the technical results on the probabilities that the optimal stopping algorithm for the secretary problem selects the $k\textsuperscript{th}$ best candidate.
 The proofs of Theorems~\ref{thm:kth_cand}~and~\ref{thm:kconst_limit} (however in slightly different formulations) can be found in \cite{Rogerson}. \begin{theorem} Let $M^*$ be the optimal stopping algorithm for the secretary problem.
-Fix $\sigma \in \S_n$.
+Fix $\sigma \in \S_n$ and let $\tau$ be chosen uniformly at random from $\S_n$.
 Let $k \in [n]$.
 The probability that $M^*$ selects the $k\textsuperscript{th}$ best candidate is given by

 where $t_n$ is the threshold from Fact \ref{fact:threshold}. \end{theorem}

 \begin{lemma} Let $r_{k,n}$ be defined as in Theorem \ref{thm:kth_cand}.
 Then for $k \in [n-1]$

 \end{lemma} \begin{proof} Since $\frac{\binom{n-k-1}{i-2}}{\binom{n-2}{i-2}} = \frac{\binom{n-i}{k-1}}{\binom{n-2}{k-1}}$ we have